codacy/pulse-user-docs/docs/index.md

 ![Adding organization members](images/joining-email-domain.png)

 Newcomers will have access to all dashboards immediately after signing up without needing to perform any integration.

+!!! note "About joining via email domain"
+    Consider the following when using **Joining via email domain**:

+    -   **Each email domain can only be used in one Pulse organization.**

+        If an existing organization is already using your email domain to automatically join new users, you won't be able to activate this feature on another organization.

+    -   **You can only enable joining via the email domain that you used to sign in to Pulse.**

+        If you turn off the feature, you can only re-enable it using your email domain.

+    -   **Joining via email domain isn't available for free email addresses.**

+    If you come across any issues please [contact support](mailto:pulsesupport@codacy.com).